 Twice, the people went into the streets.
 Twice, the police drove them away.
 What began as a series of protests was transformed into a series of uprisings.
 Anger over political corruption became unruly revolt in once-prosperous Maribor, Slovenia.
 This participatory documentary places its audiences in the third and largest uprising in Maribor.
 As crowds surround and ransack City Hall under a hailstorm of tear gas canisters, live audiences will have to decide collectively how they participate in these events and how they understand the popular unrest of our times, from the Arab Spring to Black Lives Matter.

-We are Maine Too!
-A View into the Somali Bantu Community is the first installation of an artist-organized community project exploring minority communities in Maine.
+A Shared Space: Lewiston is the first installation of an artist-organized community project exploring minority communities in Maine.
 The project will produce a series of 5 short-format virtual reality observational documentaries made in collaboration with Lewiston Somali Bantu filmmakers.
 Inviting viewers into their community, the videos will be housed on an online portal and shared publicly in temporary sidewalk screenings using innovative virtual reality hubs.
 Through direct audience engagement, this project explores questions related to the physical and social spaces we inhabit and what we lose as communities and individuals when we are out of contact with one another.

 The Kindling Fund will support new and experimental sound-based projects at the Cannery in South Penobscot.
 In addition to its 2017 programming, the Cannery will produce a festival and an exhibition that feature multiple concerts and visual artworks.
 The Sound Improv Festival is a two-day, cross-disciplinary meeting of musicians, video artists and dancers who work with improvisation.
 Sound Installation Month at the Cannery showcases multiple exhibitions by sound artists, each in its own gallery or environment.